SoftSec-KAIST/BinKit/README.md

 In Binkit 2.0 dataset, the gsl package misses 8 binaries with Ofast option due to compiler bugs.
 Clang-8 and clang-9 induce compiler hang bug when compiling the gsl package for 32bit ARM with Ofast option.
 We reported this issue to bug-gsl and llvm-project respectively.
-However, bug-gsl did not replied, and the llvm-project replied that these versions are not currently supported.
+However, bug-gsl did not reply, and the llvm-project replied that these versions are not currently supported.
 The bug reporting links are respectively as follows:
 [bug-gsl](https://lists.gnu.org/archive/html/bug-gsl/2023-02/msg00000.html),